 Groups of half-length ribald figures arranged behind carpet-covered tables, the so-called bordeeltjes, was one of the most common (and profitable) motifs of the Utrecht school.
 Vermeer's familiarity with this popular genre shows that the young artist was quick to adapt and renew established themes and compositions according to his own pictorial needs.
 This adaptive manner of working, in which the artist combined motifs from a wide range of pictorial sources, became characteristic of the painter's evolution.
 As the painter and art historian Lawrence Gowing first pointed out, it would be "hard to find a single theme of any boldness in his work which is not based on precedents [in the works of Vermeer]t."

-The elaborately decorated wine jug of the Procuress is true little treasure in Vermeer's oeuvre.
-With its light gray ground and the typical bright blue decorations (executed by Vermeer with pure lapis lazuli), it seems very likely that this jug had been imported from the Westerwald (Germany), a forested area near Cologne on the Rhine, famous for its pottery since the 16th century.
+The elaborately decorated wine jug of The Procuress is true little treasure in Vermeer's oeuvre.
+With its light gray ground and the typical bright blue decorations (executed by Vermeer with pure lapis lazuli), it seems very likely that this jug had been imported from the Westerwald (Germany), a forested area near Cologne on the Rhine, famous for its pottery since the sixteenth century.